mmikowski/powercss/README.md

 # PowerCSS by Michael S. Mikowski
-PowerCSS 0.6.x is release-candidate quality software.
-It is undergoing final tests and tweaks prior to 1.x release.
+PowerCSS 0.7.x is is undergoing final tests and tweaks prior to 1.x release.
 All expected features are implemented and the API is stable and fully documented.

 ## Libraries provide freedom and power